 Even before they knew how much they cost, every member of our review team concluded these above-$100, luxury neck fans were noticeably better than the cheap models.
 However, their better designs, improved technology, and added features still couldn’t keep up with Houston’s daytime summer heat.

-Ranvoo AICE Lite vs Torras Cyber & Torras Coolify 2s
+Ranvoo AICE Lite Max vs Torras Cyber Fold AI & Torras Coolify 2s Pro

 Pros